Expand your creative capabilities with Video Podcasts on Spotify.

 Even if you don’t have visual cues in your podcast, simply showing your body language and facial expressions can build deep connections with fans.

 4. Make your show more discoverable on social media

 Social media is a powerful tool to find new fans for your podcast.
 However, these are highly visual platforms.
 When users scroll through their timelines at lightning speed, it’s tough for a long, audio-only podcast to stand out amidst quick, catchy visuals.

 Let’s say you record an hour-long video podcast; rather than posting the full episode, you can chop it up into bite-sized clips that will catch attention on your Instagram, Facebook, Twitter, TikTok, and YouTube channels.
 These are your hooks to get people to watch or listen to your full episodes on Spotify.
 Make sure you put a link to your episode in your content or bio so followers can easily navigate to your show.

 How to make a Video Podcast on Spotify

 You don’t need to be a cinematographer to tap into the video podcast momentum.
 With Video Podcasts on Spotify, you can transform your audio show into a visual experience with just a few clicks.

 Once approved, it’s time to get the camera rolling.

 A great thing about video podcasts is that there isn’t a “right way” to record episodes, which can be a relief if you’re new to video production.
 Yes, some creators use fancy equipment to produce video podcasts.
 But some of the most popular podcasts in the world take a bare-bones approach to production.
-On the other hand, if you’re already a video creator, you can easily repurpose your content as a video podcast to broaden your reach.
+You can even use software like Riverside.fm (now integrated via the Anchor episode builder) to record and edit your video content directly from your browser.

 Here are three ways to record your video podcast, whether you’re in a studio or at your kitchen table: